micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [Order in] - 点外卖.
 To request food delivery from a restaurant or store, so you can enjoy the meal at home or another location.
 #### [Return to Q Index](#section1)

-## <a name="question8"></a>Q8:   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.{Story-style.  science fiction , future}
+## <a name="question8"></a>Q8:   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.%Story-style.  science fiction , future%

 #### A8: